Some of Japan’s best festivals take place in August. And lucky for us, they’re mostly free!

 Akita Kanto Festival

-Festival performers balance kanto (poles which are approximately 15-meters long and from which hang 46 lanterns) on their foreheads or lower backs while walking the parade route.
+Festival performers balance kanto (poles which are approximately 15 meters long and from which hang 46 lanterns) on their foreheads or lower backs while walking the parade route.
 They are accompanied by bands of bamboo flute players and are urged on by the spectators.

 Sendai Tanabata

 Sendai’s most famous summer festival.
 Encompassing the whole city of Sendai, neighborhoods hang colorful paper decorations, including handwritten strips of paper containing wishes of good fortune, paper kimonos, paper cranes, paper nets, and streamers.
-The last night of the festival sees a major fireworks festival with 16,000 fireworks and 500,000 spectators making it the most popular in the Tohoku region.

 Shakado River Fireworks Festival